rey/cookbook/recipes/skillet-roasted-chicken.md

 0. Check the chicken fits in the skillet.
 1. Splay the chicken's legs so to spread eagle them.
 2. Take 2 cloves of the crushed garlic and place them where you made the cut to splay the chicken[^2].
-3. Stick the bunch of thyme, bay leaves and other 2 cloves of garlic in the chicken cavity.
+3. Stick the bunch of thyme, bay leaves and other 2 cloves of the crushed garlic in the chicken cavity.

 ## Step 2: Cook the chicken!